Hazel Rossotti

 Hazel Rossotti (1 February 1930 – 24 December 2023) was a British chemist and science writer.

 Early life and education

 Rossotti (née Marsh) left Millfield School in 1948 and completed her undergraduate and PhD at the University of Oxford.
 Her research considered the stability of metal-ion complexes, and she worked under the supervision of Robert Williams.
-In 1952 she married fellow chemist Francis Rossotti, a fellow graduate student, at St Peter-in-the-East, now part of St Edmund Hall, Oxford.
+In 1952 she married fellow chemist Francis J.C.
+Rossotti, a fellow graduate student, at St Peter-in-the-East, now part of St Edmund Hall, Oxford.

 Career

 In 1962 Rossotti was appointed a Fellow and Tutor in chemistry at St Anne's College, Oxford, and retired in 1997.
 She was an advisor to Mary Archer, and an Emeritus Fellow at St Anne's College, Oxford.

 Rossotti held a long-standing passion for photography, and became known as an accomplished photographer.
 She specialised in black and white portraits, often of scientists and other colleagues.
 In 1974, Rossotti nominated French artist and photographer Henri Cartier-Bresson for an honorary doctorate at the University of Oxford.
 To mark this award, Cartier-Bresson gifted Rossotti a silver gelatine print of a 1938 photograph of 'Sunday on the Banks of the River Seine'.
 This print is now held in the Bodleian libraries.
 In 1997, Rossotti designed and made the stained glass panels in the library building, Hartland house.